 “I think the WHO report is telling in that the World Health Organization is certainly not a group that one would historically define as being particularly sympathetic to cannabis or being particularly progressive when it comes to cannabis policy,” said Armentano.

-In the United States, CBD is still a schedule I substance, the same as marijuana, according to the Drug Enforcement Agency (DEA).
+In the United States, CBD is still a schedule I substance, the same as marijuana, according to the Drug Enforcement Administration (DEA).

 It remains illegal at the federal level, but in states with medical or recreational marijuana laws, CBD would fall under that umbrella.